 6.1.2.6.3 PC5 unicast link authentication procedure accepted by the target UE

 Upon receipt of a DIRECT LINK AUTHENTICATION REQUEST message, if the target UE determines that the DIRECT LINK AUTHENTICATION REQUEST message can be accepted, the target UE shall create a DIRECT LINK AUTHENTICATION RESPONSE message.
+If the Source user info IE (i.e. initiating UE’s application layer ID) is included in the DIRECT LINK AUTHENTICATION REQUEST message, then the target UE shall assign a new unique source layer-2 ID to replace the old source layer-2 ID for unicast communication with this particular initiating UE, and check the the number of established PC5 unicast links is less than the implementation-specific maximum number of established NR PC5 unicast links allowed in the UE at a time.
 In this message, the target UE:

-a) shall include the Key establishment information container.
+a) shall include the Key establishment information container;

+b) shall include the Target user info (i.e. initiating UE’s application layer ID) if the Source user info IE is included in the DIRECT LINK AUTHENTICATION REQUEST message.

 NOTE: The Key establishment information container is provided by upper layers.

-After the DIRECT LINK AUTHENTICATION RESPONSE message is generated, the target UE shall pass this message to the lower layers for transmission along with the target UE's layer-2 ID for unicast communication and the initiating UE's layer-2 ID for unicast communication.
+After the DIRECT LINK AUTHENTICATION RESPONSE message is generated, the target UE shall pass this message to the lower layers for transmission along with the target UE's layer-2 ID for unicast communication and the initiating UE's layer-2 ID for unicast communication, the initiating UE's layer-2 ID for unicast communication shall be the new unique source layer-2 ID if assigned.